 • How gestures and intonation influence class interactions

-This is a five-part course.
-It’s self-paced and fully available online.
-It should take about five weeks to complete.
+While this course is perhaps best for elementary teachers, it can benefit teachers at all grade levels.
+The five-part course is self-paced and fully available online.
+It should take about five weeks to complete the individual courses.

 Get more details about the University of Pennsylvania’s Understanding Classroom Interaction course.